Hello! And welcome to the third edition of the Complete Intro to Web Dev as taught by Brian Holt.

 Okay, so let's set some expectations.

 This course is hard.
 It's frustrating.
-You are going to hit the wall, multiple times.
+You are going to hit the wall multiple times.
 That's okay.
 It's expected.
 Do not get down on yourself.

 Very importantly, DO NOT COMPARE YOURSELF TO OTHERS.
 You have a perfect knowledge of your own shortcomings and an imperfect understanding of their achievements.
 You will always underestimate yourself and overattribute progress to others.
-You are on a very personal journey and the way you get through it is to take one step at a time and monitor your own progress and have some patience and perservence.
+You are on a very personal journey and the way you get through it is to take one step at a time and monitor your own progress and have some patience and perseverance.

 Don't start playing the "should" game with yourself.
-"I should get this", "I should understand this by now", "I should not be stumbling like this", etc. are all very dangerous games.
+"I should get this," "I should understand this by now," "I should not be stumbling like this," etc., are all very dangerous games.
 There is no "should" here, just where you are now.
 This is a trap all new coders fall into.

 The most comparable thing I have ever done to learning to code is learning a foreign language.
 I am American and thus grew up speaking English.
-When I graduated high school (secondary school) I went to live in Italy.
-It tooks months of hard work and practice before I could even order a drink at the coffee shop.
-It tooks months more before I felt like I could have a fluent conversation about the weather or where I'm from.
+When I graduated high school (secondary school), I went to live in Italy.
+It took months of hard work and practice before I could even order a drink at the coffee shop.
+It took months more before I felt like I could have a fluent conversation about the weather or where I'm from.
 It took months more before I could talk about politics or other specialized topics.
 You do not learn a language overnight.
 It takes months of work and practice.
 But the payoff is amazing!

 Whoa, okay, so you mean I'm not going to be writing sonnets in iambic pentameter in JavaScript at the end of this course?
 No, you won't.
-You'll learn how to read and write complete statements for sure, but what's important you are going to learn how to teach yourself how to code.
+You'll learn how to read and write complete statements for sure, but what's important is that you are going to learn how to teach yourself how to code.
 You're going to learn how to learn.
 This is the trailhead on the journey of learning how to code.
 Some of you will learn all you need to know about coding; you could absolutely code up the landing page to your local business from this course, even how to connect something like Stripe to take orders.
 But if you want to get a job at Microsoft, Netflix, Google, and the like, there's more work ahead.
 It's possible.
 You just have to stick to it!